marcjulianschwarz/obsidian-vault-blog/Posts/animateradarplot.md

 ## Update function

 Animating a plot with matplotlib will always include an `update(i)` function which will update the plot with new data for every frame `i`.
-In this case the new data will again be selected with a list comprehension (the same way the plot was initialized).
+In this case, a list comprehension selects the new data (the same way you initialized the plot).

 ```python
 def update(i, radar_ln, label_loc, data):